-- CO2e by city forest project trees over a 25-year period, based on tree survival, quantification, and verification at survival milestones, as set forth below and in Appendix B on Quantification; - Quantified co-benefits from city forest project trees of rainfall interception, air quality improvements, energy savings, and avoided CO2e, all expressed in Resource Units and dollar values; - Other benefits from project trees that can include slope and soil stability, flood control, wildlife habitat (including birds and pollinators), human health, and, where relevant, social and environmental justice; - An ACR or Verra credit as a performance guarantee, retired in the name of the Buyer upon issuance of any City Forest Carbon+ Credit.
+- CO2e by city forest project trees over a 25-year period, and based on survival, quantification, and verification at survival milestones, as set forth below and in Appendix B on Quantification; - Quantified co-benefits from project trees of rainfall interception, air quality improvements, energy savings, and avoided CO2, all expressed in Resource Units and dollar values; - Other benefits from project trees that can include slope and soil stability, flood control, wildlife habitat (including birds and pollinators), human health, and, where relevant, social and environmental justice;

+An ACR or Verra credit as a performance guarantee at the request of a Buyer and retired in the name of the Buyer upon issuance of any City Forest Carbon+ Credit.

-The ACR or Verra credits will guarantee the performance of the City Forest Carbon+ Credit.
-Each ACR or Verra credit meets the required criteria of carbon reduction offsets as stated by ICROA:18
+The ACR or Verra credits will thus guarantee the performance of the City Forest Carbon+ Credit.
+Each ACR or Verra credit meets the essential criteria of offsets as stated by ICROA: